THE ULTIMATE HAMSTRINGS WORKOUT GUIDE

 - Hamstrings are just as important for building strong and head-turning legs as the quadriceps, but if you’re still relying on hamstring curls, you’re cheating yourself.

-- It’s important to note as you look for those perfect hamstring workouts that most hamstring exercises will include the glutes as the two must work together.
+- It’s important to note as you look for those perfect hamstring workouts that most hamstring exercises will include glute activation as the two must work together.
 With that said, here are some exercises to try:

 - Swiss Ball Rollouts are great because the exercise ball requires you to use your hamstrings to both move forward and pull yourself back up.